nickioann/SideFetch/ConfigTemplate.md

-# SideFetch - Custom Fastfetch Config
+# Config Template

-Here is my custom config file tailored for a clean, organized terminal overview!
-Feel free to copy and use it.
+Here is my config file for anyone to use as a template for their own.

 ## `config.jsonc` file: